seymailbay/book-store/README.md

-# book-store  Creating a bookstore application, saved the request from the rest API to the h2 database.
+ **book-store** *Created a bookstore application, saved the request from the rest API to the h2 database.*